How To Make Gluten-Free Sourdough Starter

 Speaking of mold, if you see mold on your starter, toss it in the trash immediately.
 Yes, you will have to start over, but it's better to be safe than sorry.
 If you use a moldy starter, you or anyone who eats baked goods made with the starter will end up sick.

-Smell Your Starter
+Smell Your Starter:

 Smelling your starter is very important.
 It can let you know if there is something off with your starter and whether you need to toss it in the trash and start over.